Parade (Prince album): Release and reception

 Parade was released on March 31, 1986 to acclaim from music critics, who viewed it as a creative comeback after the critical disappointment of Around the World in a Day.
 In a contemporary review for The New York Times, John Rockwell said that the album succeeds in part because of the more aggressive songs, "in which Prince chooses to play up the black side of his multifaceted musical sensibility."
 The Sunday Times found its musical scope "stunning", and the Detroit Free Press called the album "a confirmation of Prince's place as a superior melodist, arranger, and player, as well as a celebration of his creativity."
-Hi-Fi News & Record Review called songs such as "New Position and "Girls and Boys" well-crafted funk and said that "when Prince opts to go completely daft, as he does on 'Do U Lie'... even then the result is somehow endearing and instantly likeable."
+Hi-Fi News & Record Review called songs such as "New Position" and "Girls and Boys" well-crafted funk and said that "when Prince opts to go completely daft, as he does on 'Do U Lie'... even then the result is somehow endearing and instantly likeable."

-Commercially, Parade charted at number 3 on the pop chart and at number 2 on the R&B chart, while selling 1 million copies in the United States, where Prince's sales had decreased.
-However it garnered him a new commercial audience in Europe and sold 2 million copies internationally.
+Commercially, Parade charted at number 3 on the pop chart and at number 2 on the R&B chart, while selling 1 million copies in the United States.
+It also garnered him a new commercial audience in Europe and sold 2 million copies internationally.
 The album finished 25th in the voting for The Village Voice's annual Pazz & Jop critics poll.
 Christgau, the poll's creator, ranked it as the 33rd best album of the year on his own list.
 NME magazine named it their album of the year for 1986.

 In a retrospective review for AllMusic, Stephen Thomas Erlewine viewed Parade as a musically diverse near-masterpiece that is given depth by Prince's "weird religious and sexual metaphors".
 Simon Price later wrote in The Guardian that it was "the sound of Prince at his most effortless and assured.
 Cohesive and ice cream-cool, nobody would guess it was a soundtrack for a (sub-par) film.
 And it has 'Kiss' on it."
 In a less enthusiastic review for Entertainment Weekly, David Browne said the record's ornate ballads and inconsistent material made it more self-indulgent than Around the World in a Day.
 According to Mosi Reeves of Rhapsody, Prince's die-hard fans viewed the album as a charming mix of funk, jazz, and pop rock styles, but some detractors felt that its music was overblown.
 Reeves himself said that "this stylistic departure is an anomaly".
 In rapper Chuck D's opinion, Prince "turned off a lot of the black followers [with the album].
 I couldn't understand that.
 People don't want artists to endlessly repeat themselves, yet they can't tolerate change either.
 Prince changes all the time, always working on the public's imagination, always trying to keep ahead of them."